2) BASICS: How to use the SP-Studio

 The SP-Studio is a tool to create your own cartoon characters – or any picture you like.
 You can choose different categories (body parts, clothes, backgrounds) by clicking on the menu guy.
 When you first start it is best to select the “skin”.
 Click on the huge black body shape to select a skin color.
 Then you can move on to another category, like eyes or hair.
 There is no given order you need to follow – you can jump between the categories and change them as often as you wish.

 Usually the SP-Studio works as easy as this: Click on a category, click on a an item and it will appear in your picture.
 You cannot change the order of the items, so for example hats will always appear on top of the hair and not behind it.
-The “Freestyle Collection” (in “Shirts”) is a big exception.
+The “Freestyle Collection” (in “Shirts”) is an exception.
 Here you can design your own clothes by combining up to three parts in any order you like.
 For example: a yellow jacket on top of a red dress on top of a striped t-shirt.
 Or what would it look like with the dress on top of the jacket?
-I do not tell you what order to use, it’s all up to you.
+It’s all up to you.

 You can easily save your picture by clicking on the black disc symbol.
-A pop up window will appear and after you click OK your picture will be saved to your download folder as “sp-studio.jpg”.
-There is no watermark on it because I trust you enough to link back to sp-studio.de if you show the picture on another website.
+A pop up window will appear and inform you about the copyrights.
+It is important to read them if you plan to share your picture online or use it for your own projects.
+Choose a size for your image file and it will be saved to your download folder as “sp-studio.jpg”.
 Make sure to deactivate any pop up blocker you have installed.

 In the SP-Studio you can see six black symbols:

 - The Home Symbol button shows the Sp-Studio home screen.
 This is the speech bubble with the welcome text.
 Your picture is NOT deleted when you click the Home button.
 You just need to click on a category to see it again.